-Years later, having fallen in love, married and settled in the town of Sonoma with their four sons, Lee and Ruth began acquiring fifty acres in three separate parcels just north of St. Helena along the valley floor.
-California's wine industry had yet to achieve its enormous potential, and land was affordable for the right purchaser.
-The vineyard Lee and Ruth Titus acquired in 1968 was originally planted to Mondeuce, Burger, and Golden Chasselas (varietals all but forgotten today) alongside more well known varietals like Pinot Noir, one that is poorly suited to our warm, up-valley microclimate.
+Years later, having fallen in love, married and settled in the town of Sonoma with their four sons, Lee and Ruth began acquiring fifty acres in three separate parcels just north of St. Helena on the valley floor.
+California's wine industry had yet to achieve its enormous potential, and land was still affordable for the right purchaser.
+The vineyard Lee and Ruth Titus acquired in 1968 was originally planted to Mondeuce, Burger, and Golden Chasselas (varietals all but forgotten today) alongside more well known varietals like Pinot Noir, one that was poorly suited to the warm, up-valley microclimate.
 The vineyard needed a change.

-Lee loved what was happening in Bordeaux at the time, and decided that those were the grape varietals he wanted to plant.
+Lee loved what was happening in Bordeaux at the time, and decided that he wanted to plant those same Bordeaux grape varietals.
 And so it began, with Lee holding a book on Bordeaux in one hand and planting grapevines with the other saying, "you boys are going to need this some day."
 At that time, planting Malbec and Petit Verdot for example, was relatively unheard of and probably considered risky.
 Now, Phillip and Eric absolutely appreciate their father's foresight.